johnc10uk/snapshot-s3-util/README.md

 # Running

-To create a snapshot of table test1 and immediately export to S3n:// from a NameNode server
+To create a snapshot of table test1 and immediately export to S3n:// from a NameNode server.
+Number of mappers should be same as number of region servers.

-Note: hbase user shell may be set to /bin/false, set to /bin/bash.

 ```
-grep /etc/passwd hbase
- hbase:x:985:984:HBase:/var/run/hbase:/bin/bash
 sudo -u hbase HADOOP_CLASSPATH=$(hbase classpath) hadoop jar target/snapshot-s3-util-2.0.1.jar com.imgur.backup.SnapshotS3Util --createExport --table test5 --awsAccessKey <accessKey> --awsAccessSecret <accessSecret> --bucketName <bucketName> --mappers <numMaps>
 ```
 Output